I joined the Free Press in 2021 after three years of education reporting at The Arizona Republic, with stints as an environment and city reporter.

-I’ve spent my adult life in a lot of different places: from producing a morning show in the control room of a tiny TV station off I-30 in Dallas to fetching tapes in the halls of 30 Rock in New York City to reporting on a story in one of those tiny chairs in a kindergarten class in Mesa, Arizona.
+I’ve spent my adult life in a lot of different places: from producing a morning show in the control room of a tiny TV station off I-30 in Dallas to fetching tapes in the halls of 30 Rock to reporting on a story in one of those tiny chairs in a kindergarten class in Mesa, Arizona (the best out of the three work environments).

 Where I’ve been, specifically